communitiesuk/core-design-history/app/posts/2022-06-07-parent-child-relationships.md

 * Organisation D owns stock Z and can submit logs for their stock and on behalf of organisation B.
 * Organisation E doesn't own stock but can submit logs on behalf of organisation D.

-To enable more organisations to submit logs, we need to change the service.
+To enable managers to submit logs on behalf of stock owners, we need to change the service.

 ![A diagram showing the complex relationships between different organisations in CORE](organisational-relationships.png "The complex relationships between organisations A, B, C, D, and E")

 ## Asking users about who owns and manages the property
-Because the two organisations using our service in private beta own and manage their housing stock we don't need to ask them about this in the "set up your lettings log" section of the service.
+Because the two organisations using our service in private beta own and manage their housing stock, we don't need to ask them about this in the "set up your lettings log" section.
 We can *infer* the owner and manager as it's always the organisation that the user is attached to.

 ![A four step process showing how we infer the owner and manager based on the user’s login](infer-flow.jpg "Based on the user’s login, we can always assume the owner and manager as we've only served simple type organisations, so far in private beta.")